epolisensky/VLITE/vdp/docs/source/database.rst

   center and the Sun at mjdtime (degrees)
 - *pbkey*: Primary beam key for image
 - *pb_flag*: True if primary beam calculation for image was possible
+- *nvisnx*: Number of visibilities in the NX table; before self-cal applied
+- *ntime*: Number of times in NX table
+- *max_dt*: Max time interval in NX table

 .. _run_config: